Basics Guide for Dynamics 365 for Customer Engagement apps

 Build customer relationships

-One of the biggest payoffs of using Dynamics 365 is having one central, organized, easy-to-access place to store data about all your customers and prospects.
+One of the biggest payoffs of using Dynamics 365 for Customer Engagement apps is having an organized, easy-to-access place to store data about all your customers and prospects.
 Some of the data will be entered by you and your team as you work with your customers.
 Some of the data can be pulled in from other sources like from your accounting system, or even from Facebook and Twitter.

 Once the data is in the system, the real fun begins.
 You can use the insights you glean from the data to manage your day, to stay on top of what’s happening on your team, and to make informed decisions about how to nurture your customers and build lifelong relationships with them.